Ferrum College Chrysalis

 - Work may have appeared in an art show, have been read aloud, or have been self-published online.

 - Work must be submitted by the deadline.
-For Fall 2019 the deadline is Monday, October 7.
+For Spring 2020 the deadline is Monday, 17 February.

 - Poetry and prose work must be submitted in individual Microsoft Word documents.
 Documents must be double spaced.